Desilo/liberate-fhe/README.md

 # License

 - Liberate.FHE is available under the *BSD 3-Clause Clear license*.
-If you have any questions, please contact us at hello@desilo.ai.
+If you have any questions, please contact us at contact@desilo.ai.